-Accounting – Collection of Premium
+Section 3: Accounting – Collection of Premium

-Often times the premiums due on a new insurance transaction are collected by the producer and owed to the carrier, less any commission due.
-These net premiums may be held for a period of time before the producer turns them over to the carrier.
-The agent must be able to distinguish the money owed to carriers from operating funds belonging to the agent.
+Often times the premiums due on a new insurance transaction are collected by the producer and checks are made out by the customer to the agency, and then owed to the carrier (less any commission due).
+These net premiums may be held for a period of time before the agency turns them over to the carrier in accordance with the terms of the agency agreement.
+The majority of states require that the agency must be able to distinguish the money owed to carriers from operating funds belonging to the agency.
 Individual state insurance laws dictate whether the producer may or may not commingle the premiums owed to a carrier with their own funds.
-Regardless of whether the producer is required by law to have separate accounts, at a minimum, producers must be able to provide an accounting of these funds.
+The commission portion of these funds cannot be moved to the agency’s operating account until the carrier has been paid (or funds returned to the customer, in the case of return premium.)
+In the absence of state commingling laws, there are Federal fraud statutes governing the use of other peoples’ money.
+Regardless of whether the agency is required by state law to have separate accounts, at a minimum, agencies must be able to provide an accounting of these funds.

-Disclosure of Information
+Section 4: Disclosure of Information

-Since the agent is representing the principal, and since the agent’s knowledge is imputed to the principal, it is reasonable for the principal to expect that their agent will provide them with any material information the agent is aware of.
-In an insurance transaction, this material information would affect the carriers decisions regarding acceptance or denial of the account, the extent of coverage offered based on the understanding of the exposures being transferred, and the premium charged for this transfer of risk.
+Since the agent is representing the principal, and since the agent’s knowledge is imputed to the principal, it is reasonable for the principal to expect that their agent will provide them with any material information of which the agent is aware .
+In an insurance transaction, this material information would affect the carriers’ decisions regarding acceptance or denial of the account, the extent of coverage offered based on the understanding of the exposures being transferred, and the premium charged for this transfer of risk.
+Below are a couple of examples commonly experiences by agents:

+The customer asks the agent if they should turn in a claim for fear the insurer will cancel or non-renew them.
+The agent has a duty to report this to the insurer.

+The agent becomes aware of a change in the risk mid-term.
+An example may be an elderly widow dies and her adult children have her house on the market.
+The agent should report this to the carrier.